The 2020 Guide to the Foreign Earned Income Exclusion for Expats

 If you choose a 12-month period that overlaps two different tax years, you can prorate the maximum exclusion and spread it out over the tax returns of those two years.

 If there is war or civil unrest in the foreign country, you may apply for a waiver for the presence or resident test, but only if you can show that you would have stayed in the host country if those events hadn’t occurred.

 Understanding the housing exclusion

-These expenses generally qualify for the exclusion:
+The following expenses generally qualify for the exclusion:

-- Rent or fair value rent for employer provided housing
+- Rent or fair-value rent for employer-provided housing

 - Property and personal property insurance

 - Utilities (minus personal phone service)

 - Parking fees